Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-6.md

 "But that doesn't mean," said Cosmo, "we can't try and grab a _larger_ slice of energy before having to give it back."

-Eeris the Giraffe hobbled onto their beach.
+Feria ran onto their beach.
 She told of an ambitious plan that needed their help.
 A last attempt to save Bella, who had almost disintegrated.